mongodb/specifications/source/crud/tests/README.rst

   fields.

-The legacy format should not conflict with the newer, multi-operation format used by other specs.
-Several drivers currently handle both formats using a unified test runner.
+The legacy format should not conflict with the newer, multi-operation format used by other specs (e.g. Transactions).
+It is possible to create a unified test runner capable of executing both formats (as some drivers do).

 Test Runner Implementation
 ==========================